RXNT/react-json-schema-form-extras/README.md

 ### Properties

-Async typeahead extends default configuration list for `typeahead`, by adding few properties
+Async typeahead extends default configuration list for `typeahead`, by adding few properties under `asyncTypeahead`
+ - `focusOnMount` focusOn typeahead, after it was mounted to page
+ - `asyncTypeahead` all properties that you specify under `typeahead` will be used in the original project.
     - `url` search url, that will be used during autocomplete
     - `search` function that will be querying server for data, which takes 2 parameters, and must return a Promise with a json result
         - `url` configured URL
         - `query` typed query string
     -  `optionsPath` path to options array in response
+    - `labelKey` have more flexibility in configuration
+        - `labelKey` `string` used a labelKey in [typeahead](https://github.com/ericgio/react-bootstrap-typeahead) project
+        - `labelKey` `array` in this case array is a list of fields in original object, which are combined in a single string with a space separator
+        - `labelKey` `object` with `fields` `array` of fields to use, `separator` string separator to use between fields
+    - `cleanAfterSelection` `boolean` clean selection after component was selected (default false)
+    - `mapping` `object` that maps selected object to schema object

 For example, let's consider query with `Was` on `url` `https://example.com/state`.